 Polaris RZR has dominated the series from the beginning, but I expect Can-Am to be a serious competitor this year, especially with the addition of the new 2018 Can-Am Maverick X3 X RC Turbo (see CAN-AM ADDS FULL LOCKABLE ON-THE-FLY FRONT DIFFERENTIAL TO MAVERICK X3 and CAN-AM MAVERICK X3 X RC TURBO R REVIEW).
 The Maverick X3 is super fast in the rough terrain, and now has a front differential that is legitimate for serious rock crawling.
 And don’t rule out the new Textron Off Road Wildcat XX with Dean Bulloch and Robby Gordon behind the wheel.

-In closing, UTV racers should expect to use their winch this year.
+In closing, UTV racers should expect to use their winch in 2021`.
 There will be bottlenecks.
 There will be carnage.
 Only a few will finish, so bring your A game!

-And for a little perspective, Mitch Guthrie has won the race six times.
-Brandon Schueler, Blake Van del Loo and Shannon Campbell have each won it once.
+And for a little perspective, Mitch Guthrie has won the race six times and his son, Mitch Jr. has won it twice.
+Brandon Schueler, Blake Van del Loo, Shannon Campbell and Hunter Miller have each won it once.